-4 months prior to occupancy we will start meeting weekly with the property manager, LSS, Middleton Outreach Ministry, Dane County VA, City of Madison, and Dane County to discuss referrals, applications and screening.
-LSS, MOM and DCVA will coordinate with the property manager on which units are still available and send referrals.
+4 months prior to occupancy we will start meeting weekly with the property manager, LSS, Dane County Veterans, and Dane County to discuss referrals, applications and screening.
+LSS and DCVA will coordinate with the property manager on which units are still available and send referrals.
 Those referals will get assistance from LSS and DCVA to work through the application screening process.
-This process has worked well for our Limerick project which is currenlty being leased up and we expect to have all of the HSC units full prior to occupancy.
-On-going the property manager, LSS, MOM and DCVA will stay in touch for when existing tenants move out and new referrals are needed.
+This process has worked well for our Limerick project which is currently being leased up and we expect to have all of the HSC units full prior to occupancy.
+On-going the property manager, LSS, and DCVA will stay in touch for when existing tenants move out and new referrals are needed.